ovh/docs/pages/web_cloud/web_hosting/cms-update-password-admin/guide.en-au.md

 ---
-title: "How to change the admin password of my CMS (WordPress, PrestaShop, Joomla!, Drupal)"
+title: "How to change the admin password of a CMS"
 excerpt: "Find out how to change your CMS admin password directly via the CMS admin interface, or by using phpMyAdmin in the OVHcloud Control Panel"
 updated: 2024-10-15
 ---